Desire (Iyanya album)

 Desire (often stylized as Iyanya vs. Desire) is the second studio album by Nigerian singer Iyanya.
 It was released on 6 February 2013, by Made Men Music Group.
-The album features guest appearances from M.I, Wizkid, D'banj, Emma Nyra, Tiwa Savage, Flavour N'abania, May D, Vector, Tekno, and Yung L. The album's production was handled by Tee-Y Mix, D'Tunes, Mr. Chidoo, GospelOnDeBeatz and Young D. Desire was supported by several hit singles "Kukere", "Kukere" (Remix), "Flavour", "Jombolo", "Ur Waist", and "Sexy Mama".
+The album features guest appearances from M.I, Wizkid, D'banj, Emma Nyra, Tiwa Savage, Flavour N'abania, May D, Vector, Tekno, and Yung L. The album's production was handled by Tee-Y Mix, D'Tunes, Mr. Chidoo, GospelOnDeBeatz and Young D. Desire was supported by the singles "Kukere", "Kukere" (Remix), "Flavour", "Jombolo", "Ur Waist", and "Sexy Mama".

 Background and recording

 The meaning behind Desire stems from the concept of one having an alter ego.
 In a nutshell, Iyanya compares and contrasts his dualistic personalities, saying, "Desire was just an R&B guy with a great voice who took time to write music and talk about his feelings but just a few people appreciate Desire.
 Desire always begged for shows, hustles for everything but Iyanya is global.
 Iyanya is accepted by all."
-Iyanya started working on the album after recording his debut album, My Story, and was inspired to record the hit single "Kukere" during a visit to his hometown of Calabar.
+Iyanya started working on the album after recording his debut album, My Story, and was inspired to record the hit single "Kukere" during a visit to Calabar, his hometown.
 Iyanya realized that the Etighi dance didn't have a unique song.
 To popularize the dance, he teamed up with producer D'Tunes to record "Kukere".

 Release and promotion

 Iyanya and his management team created a two-concert series named Iyanya vs. Desire to commemorate the completion of the record.
 The first concert was held at the Abuja International Conference Centre on 24 February 2013, and featured additional performances from D'banj, M.I, Wizkid, Tiwa Savage, Flavour N'abania, May D, Vector, Kcee, Slo-Flo, Addiction, I-Sick and Tekno Miles.
 Eko Hotel and Suites hosted the second concert on March 2, 2013; D'banj, M.I., Wizkid, Tiwa Savage, Timaya, Flavour N'abania, Davido, Seyi Shay, May D, Bracket, Vector, Iceberg Slim, and Lola Rae were among the other performers.
 Iyanya performed at Manchester's HMV Ritz and London's Indigo02 Arena to promote the album in the United Kingdom.
 The latter concert was held on 9 June 2013, while the former was held on 14 June 2013.

-The D'Tunes-produced track "Kukere" was released on 23 November 2011 as the album's lead single.
-Its music video was directed by Patrick Elis.
-The album's second single "Ur Waist", which features vocals by Emma Nyra, was released on 8 July 2012.
-The song's music video was directed by Clarence Peters.
-A remix "Kukere" featuring D'banj was released on August 20, 2012, as the album's third single.
-"Flavour" also produced by D'Tunes, followed as the fourth single on November 10, 2012, with its music video directed by Moe Musa.
-"Sexy Mama" and "Jombolo" were released on 6 February and 12 June 2013, as the album's fifth and sixth singles, respectively.
-Wizkid sings on the former, while Flavour N'abania sings on the latter.
+The D'Tunes-produced track "Kukere" was released on 23 November 2011, as the album's lead single.
+The accompanying music video for the song was directed by Patrick Elis.
+The track "Ur Waist", which features vocals by Emma Nyra, was released on 8 July 2012, as the second single.
+Clarence Peters filmed the song's music video.
+The remix of "Kukere", which features vocals by D'banj, was released on 20 August 2012, as the third single.
+The D'Tunes-produced track "Flavour" was released on 10 November 2012, as the fourth single.
+Its music video directed by Moe Musa.
+"Sexy Mama" and "Jombolo" were released as the album's fifth and sixth singles, respectively.
+Wizkid sings on the former, while Flavour N'abania lent vocals to the latter.